Dear Tita Pacita: On Day Jobs And Dream Careers

 Why get the job in the first place if it isn’t your interest?
 In one way or another, I believe that the day jobs we applied for and have chosen are at least a percentage interesting to us.
 That said, I think the only reason to quit a job is if you do not feel that you are growing, learning, or expanding your knowledge, horizons, and network; and if it has become too stressful or toxic that it’s become bad for your health.

 If you're in a completely unrelated job, it's not a dead end.
 There are still skills to learn from the said job, which could be time management, multi-tasking, dealing with different personalities, et cetera.
 Such skill are the ones that you'll find useful, wherever you go.
 I believe that if your current job does not fall under the conditions mentioned above, don't take it for granted.
 It's an opportunity to make your current work place your training ground.

 They say it’s entirely up to us to make our jobs interesting.
 We have to actively take responsibility to make sense out of the job we have, find purpose in what we are doing.
-Because really, the type of job doesn’t define its purpose (we don’t all have to be medical practitioners or teachers); instead, it’s part of everyone’s job description to be purposeful in what we do.
+Because really, the type of job doesn’t define its purpose (we don’t all have to be healers or teachers); instead, it’s part of everyone’s job description to be purposeful in what we do.

 LIKE THE CARABAO AND THE HERON, YOUR JOB AND YOUR DREAM CAN BE A CASE OF MUTUALISM

 Use your dreams to motivate yourself to work harder towards achieving that end goal.
 Find your diskarte within the limits of your day job to bring you a step closer to your dreams.
 If you're motivated to do well in your day job to save up for whatever it is that you really want to do, then there's absolutely nothing wrong with that.